Shell says it will stop buying Russian oil, natural gas

 The company said in a statement that it would withdraw from all Russian hydrocarbons, including crude oil, petroleum products, natural gas and liquefied natural gas, “in a phased manner.”

-The decision comes just days after Ukraine’s foreign minister criticized Shell for continuing to buy Russian oil, lashing out at the company for continuing to do business with President Vladimir Putin’s government.
+The decision comes as surging oil prices have been rattling global markets and days after Ukraine’s foreign minister criticized Shell for continuing to buy Russian oil, lashing out at the company for continuing to do business with President Vladimir Putin’s government.

+He said profits from the company's “limited, remaining amounts of Russian oil" would go to a fund for relief efforts for Ukrainians.

-Ukrainian Foreign Minister Dmytro Kuleba said he had been told Shell “discretely” bought the oil Friday and appealed to the public to pressure the company and other international firms to halt such purchases.
+Ukrainian Foreign Minister Dmytro Kuleba said he had been told Shell “discreetly” bought the oil Friday and appealed to the public to pressure the company and other international firms to halt such purchases.

 “One question to Shell: doesn’t Russian oil smell (like) Ukrainian blood for you?”
 Kuleba said on Twitter.
 “I call on all conscious people around the globe to demand multinational companies to cut all business ties with Russia.”